 Here the GCM internal variability or "noise" is estimated from the deviation of the 24 ensemble members from the ensemble mean.
-The internal variability covariance matrix is nonsingular since the sample size $(1320 = 24 \text{ member} \times 55 \text{ years})$ exceeds the number (176) of degrees of freedom.
+The internal variability covariance matrix is nonsingular since the sample size $(1320 = 24 \text{ member} \times 55 \text{ yr})$ exceeds the number (176) of degrees of freedom.
 Projecting the internal variability covariance matrix onto a limited number of eigenmodes does not significantly impact the results.

-In the following, low- and high-frequency components of time series are defined as the 21-year running-average and the deviation from that average respectively; fewer years are used at the ends of the time-series.
-Correlations greater than the 99% level Student t-test values (0.31 and 0.33 for correlations based on 55 and 49 years of data respectively) are considered significant.
+In the following, low- and high-frequency components of time series are defined as the 21-yr running average and the deviation from that average, respectively; fewer years are used at the ends of the time series.
+Correlations greater than the 99% level Student's t-test values (0.31 and 0.33 for correlations based on 55 and 49 yr of data, respectively) are considered significant.